maniaplanet/documentation/creation/maniascript/tuto/going-further-with-maniascript.md

 As you can see, you must declare a global variable as Ident to stock the desired item as reference in the `StartServer` section.

-Secondly you have to create the object, once or as many times you need with those instructions:
+Second you have to create the object, once or as many times you need with those instructions:

 {% highlight cpp %}
 declare CSmObject AnObject;